All About HPV

 - Anal cancer.

-- Head and Neck cancer- in particular within the oropharynx (areas in the back of the mouth, the base of the tongue, and the tonsils).
+- Head and neck cancer- most commonly oropharynx cancer (areas in the back of the mouth, the base of the tongue, and the tonsils).

 Clearing the Infection

 We don't know why some people's immune systems can clear the HPV infection and others cannot.
-We do know that smoking is one thing that increases the chance that the immune system will not clear the virus.
-Other factors in women (as this is the population in whom most of the research has been done) include multiple childbirths, long-term oral contraceptive use, and possibly chronic inflammation, though we don't know exactly why these factors increase risk.
+Smoking is one thing that increases the chance that the immune system will not clear the virus.
+Other factors in women (as this is the population in whom most of the research has been done) include multiple childbirths, long-term oral contraceptive use, and possibly chronic inflammation, but we don't know exactly why these factors increase risk.

-Because most people's immune systems are able to clear the virus, the risk of transmission may be lower for couples who wait longer to have sexual relations or have long periods of abstinence between relationships, thus giving their bodies time to clear any infection before entering a new sexual relationship.
-Risk is lower for long-term, monogamous couples as well.
-In general, HPV infection lasts about 1 year in women and may be as short as 6 months in men, but this may vary depending on the strain.
-Shorter gaps between relationships may allow the infection to hop between partnerships, whereas longer periods of abstinence allow the infection to clear between sexual encounters.
+Since most people's immune systems can clear the virus, the risk of transmission may be lower for couples who wait longer to have sexual relations or have long periods of abstinence between relationships, giving their bodies time to clear any infection before entering a new sexual relationship.
+Risk is lower for long-term, monogamous (only having one partner) couples as well.
+HPV infection lasts about 1 year in women and may be as short as 6 months in men, but this may vary depending on the strain.

-The large majority (more than 90%) of infections will clear on their own, but people with active infections that persist after 2 years are at the highest risk of progression to cancer.
-The key is that these women (as we do not currently test for HPV in cis men) need to be vigilant with follow-up and annual Pap testing to enable any pre-cancerous changes to be detected early when they are easiest to treat.
+Most infections will clear on their own, but people with active infections that keep going after 2 years are at the highest risk of getting cancer.
+The key is that these women (as we do not currently test for HPV in cis men) need to have recommended follow-up and annual Pap testing so that any pre-cancerous changes are found early.

 Prevention: HPV Vaccines

 The HPV vaccine protects against infection by certain strains of HPV that can cause cervical, vaginal, vulvar, and anal cancer and genital warts.
-There are 3 HPV vaccines produced, though, in the United States, only Gardasil 9 is available.
+There are 3 HPV vaccines made in the United States, but only Gardasil 9 is available.

 - Gardasil 9 protects against HPV 6, 11, 16, 18, 31, 33, 45, 52, and 58.

 This vaccine does not treat cancer.
-Females who receive the vaccine should still undergo Pap testing as recommended by their provider because it does not protect against all types of HPV.
-HPV-16 and HPV-18, are responsible for most cases of cervical cancer.
-HPV-6 and HPV-11, cause about 90% of genital warts.
+Individuals who get the vaccine should still have Pap testing when your provider recommends it because it does not protect against all types of HPV.
+HPV-16 and HPV-18 are responsible for most cases of cervical cancer.
+HPV-6 and HPV-11, cause about 90 out of 100 cases of genital warts.

-HPV vaccines are recommended for all individuals ages 12-26.
-It is given in 2 or 3 doses, depending on the age you are when it is started.
-The US Food & Drug Administration has approved the vaccine for use in individuals up to age 45, though most insurance companies will not cover it beyond age 26 and it is not recommended for routine use after age 26 by any professional organizations.
+HPV vaccines are recommended for all individuals ages 12 to 26.
+It is given in 2 or 3 doses, depending on your age when it is started.
+The US Food & Drug Administration has approved the vaccine for use in individuals up to age 45, but most insurance companies will not cover it beyond age 26 and it is not recommended for routine use after age 26 by any professional organizations.
 The most common side effects after the injection are fainting, dizziness, nausea, headache, and skin reactions at the site where the shot was given.

 HPV Screening and Cancer Prevention

-Cervical cancer is the second most common cancer in women worldwide, with about 500,000 new cases per year, most in developing countries.
-There are an estimated 13,000 cases diagnosed in the US every year.
-Screening with Pap testing has resulted in dramatically lower rates of cervical cancer in many developed nations, but countries with fewer resources lag far behind in lowering the incidence of this disease.
+Cervical cancer is the fourth most common cancer in women worldwide, with about 660,000 new cases per year, most in developing countries.
+There are about 13,000 cases diagnosed in the US every year.
+Screening with Pap testing has resulted in lower rates of cervical cancer in many developed nations, but countries with fewer resources lag far behind in lowering the incidence of this disease.

 The HPV vaccine does not protect against all types of HPV that lead to cervical cancer, therefore women should still receive regular screening, even after receiving the vaccine.

 Women who are at high risk for cervical cancer may need to be screened more often.
 Women at high risk might include those with HIV infection, organ transplant, or in-utero exposure to the drug DES.
-They should talk with their doctor or nurse for specific recommendations.
+They should talk with their healthcare provider for specific recommendations.

 There is no approved screening test to find early signs of penile, vulvar, head-and-neck, or anal cancer.
-Routine examination of these areas and reporting of any changes to your provider is recommended.
-However, as previously mentioned, men who engage in receptive anal intercourse or women with cervical dysplasia or HIV may benefit from anal pap screening.
+Having a routine exam of these areas and telling your healthcare provider about any changes is recommended.
+Men who have receptive anal intercourse or women with cervical dysplasia or HIV may benefit from anal pap screening.
 Learn more about this screening on the UCSF anal neoplasia research & treatment group website.

 Talk with your provider about HPV testing, vaccines, and cancer risk reduction.